bhardwau/AI-Project-Music-Generation-RNN-GAN/README.md

 3. GRU
 4. GAN (we took up an additional model after an extension to the original deadline)

 > The code for this was developed on Google Colab Worksheets.
-This helped immensely in sharing the latest code and availability of hardawre capabilities like GPU and TPU.
+This helped immensely in sharing the latest code and availability of hardware capabilities like GPU and TPU.